Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Numerical Algorithm

-In our approach, we numerically optimize BESS dispatch at each input.
-To avoid repeated calls of optimization subroutines for the \(N\) training samples in \(\mathcal{D}^v_k\) during training and later for the post-training simulations, we also construct an emulator, \(\widehat{B}_k\), for the control map.
+Solving \eqref{eq:optimal} requires repeated calls of optimization for the \(N\) training samples in \(\mathcal{D}^v_k\) during training and later for the post-training simulations.
+To mitigate this computational cost, we also construct an emulator, \(\widehat{B}_k\), for the control map.
 Since $\widehat{B}_k$ is a feedback map of \emph{current} wind generation $X_k$ and \emph{current} SoC $I_k$, the respective simulation design is $\mathcal{D}^b_k = (X^{b,n}_k,I^{b,n}_k)_{n=1}^{N_b}$ of size $N_b$ and distinct from $\mathcal{D}^v_k$.
-This results in an actor-critic scheme as described in \citeA{hure2020applications}.
+This results in an actor-critic scheme as described in \textcite{hure2020applications}.

 Following the standard DPP procedure, we proceed backward in time, starting with the known terminal condition $\widehat{Q}_{K-1}(X_{K-1},\iota)=g(\iota)$.
 For $k= K-1,\ldots,0$, we repeat the following 6 steps: